xingliuUT/CarND-LaneLines-P1/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be when the brightness contrast between the road and the lines are below the low threshold or above the high threshold I set fixed in applying Canny Edge detection.
+This scenario is real because there are road conditions when the sunlight is extra bright and suddenly there's dark shadow from a tree or building in the surrounding.

-Another shortcoming could be ...
+Another shortcoming could be when the road in sight is not a straight line.
+This is a problem because in the pipeline I have assumed that the lane lines are straight and averaged over the positive and negative slopes of lines identified by the Hough Transform to boil them down to two lines.
+However, in a real life situation, there could be sharp turns, for example, ramps up and down a high way.
+There could also be cases where the road is under maintenance so the lane is temporarily signaled by traffic cones and has significant curves.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to adjust the thresholds in Canny edge detection step so that they float with respect to the absolute brightness in the neighborhood pixels: when the neighborhood is too bright or too dark, decrease the low and high thresholds.

-Another potential improvement could be to ...
+Another potential improvement could be to use nonlinear ways to trace the lane lines other than straight-line extrapolation.